ibm-cloud-docs/codeengine/appdeploy-update.md

 An application contains one or more *revisions*.
 A revision represents an immutable version of the configuration properties of the application.
 Each update of an application configuration property creates a new revision of the application.
 {: shortdesc}

 To create a revision, modify the application.
-Note that if you are modifying your app, you must provide valid vCPU and memory combinations.
+If you are modifying your app, you must provide valid vCPU and memory combinations.
 For more information about these options, see [Options for deploying an app](/docs/codeengine?topic=codeengine-application-workloads#optionsdeploy)

 {{site.data.keyword.codeengineshort}} has a quota for the number of apps and app revisions in a project.
 For more information about limits for projects, see [Project quotas](/docs/codeengine?topic=codeengine-limits#project_quotas). {{site.data.keyword.codeengineshort}} retains only the latest inactive revision of your application in addition to your active app revision.
 Older revisions are deleted.
 {: important}